-Though it may be an increasing rarity in the modern audition landscape, the art of the monologue is one to master.
-It’s a time-honored acting tradition that serves equally well as performance piece and training tool.
-By delving deeply into a character’s interior world for an intense minute or two, you can hone your craft and show your chops.
-However, selecting, developing, and delivering an effective monologue can often be a minefield riddled with clichés and inauthenticity.
-We can’t all be Emma Stone belting it out at the end of “La La Land”—but we can certainly try.
-That’s why Backstage has assembled its collective wisdom on the ins-and-outs of the art of the monologue.
-Whether you’re looking to get into a high school ensemble or an Off-Broadway revival, read on and let the guidance of Backstage Experts, acting coaches, and casting directors empower you to harness the spotlight.
+Monologues are becoming an increasing rarity in the modern audition landscape—but that doesn’t mean actors shouldn’t master the art of performing one.
+By delving deep into a character’s interior world, you can hone your craft and demonstrate your acting chops.
+But choosing, preparing, and delivering an effective monologue can often be a minefield riddled with clichés and inauthenticity.
+(Look, we can’t all be Emma Stone at the end of “La La Land.”)
+Whether you’re looking to get cast in a high school ensemble or an Off-Broadway revival, this in-depth guide to audition monologues should help you make the most of your time in the spotlight.

 - What is a monologue?

 - What are the different types of monologues?